-Where interest, discount income, prepayment fee, redemption premium or break cost is derived from any of the Perpetual Capital Securities or coupons (if applicable) by any person who is not resident in Singapore and who carries on any operations in Singapore through a permanent establishment in Singapore, the tax exemption available for qualifying debt securities (subject to certain conditions) under the Income Tax Act 1947 of Singapore (the "Income Tax Act"), shall not apply if such person acquires such Perpetual Capital Securities or coupons (if applicable) using the funds and profits of such person's operations through a permanent establishment in Singapore.
-Any person whose interest, discount income, prepayment fee, redemption premium or break cost derived from the Perpetual Capital Securities or coupons (if applicable) is not exempt from tax (including for the reasons described above) shall include such income in a return of income made under the Income Tax Act.
+Where interest, discount income, early redemption fee or redemption premium is derived from any of the Perpetual Capital Securities by any person who is not resident in Singapore and who carries on any operations in Singapore through a permanent establishment in Singapore, the tax exemption available for qualifying debt securities (subject to certain conditions) under the Income Tax Act 1947 of Singapore (the "Income Tax Act") shall not apply if such person acquires such Perpetual Capital Securities using the funds and profits of such person's operations through a permanent establishment in Singapore.
+Any person whose interest, discount income, early redemption fee or redemption premium derived from the Perpetual Capital Securities is not exempt from tax (including for the reasons described above) shall include such income in a return of income made under the Income Tax Act.